Silver Mines & Native Americans

-Recent historical research has uncovered the likely origins in a fascinating explorer’s tale, linking the house to the far-away Mahock Indian tribe, also known as the Manahoack and first encountered and recorded north of Fredericksburg by Capt.
+Recent historical research has uncovered the likely origins in a fascinating explorer’s tale, linking the house to the somewhat-distant but still-in-Virginia Mahock Indian tribe, also known as the Manahock or Manahoac and first encountered and recorded north of Fredericksburg by Capt.
 John Smith in 1608.
-The Mahocks, a small Siouan Native American tribe in central Virginia, were chiefly known for Smith’s encounter – and the tribe’s fear that he and his English had come to “take their world from them.”
+The Mahocks, a small Siouan Native American tribe in central Virginia, are chiefly known in history for Smith’s encounter – and the tribe’s fear that he and his English had come to “take their world from them.”
 (Not a bad guess on their part.)
 The Mahock moved further west and south and disappeared from history by 1728.
-Due to their obscurity and their remoteness from the area of today’s Mahockney site, recent generations haven’t make the connection.
+Due to their obscurity, recent generations haven’t make the connection.

-A fresh look at the record points to another encounter with the Mahock, on a little-known 1670 frontier expedition – with eventual Mahockney owner Robert Tomlin probably along as one of the explorers, just months before buying his new homestead land in 1671.
+A fresh look at the record, however, points to another encounter with the Mahock, on a little-known 1670 frontier expedition – with eventual Mahockney owner Robert Tomlin probably along as one of the explorers, just months before buying his new homestead land in 1671.